Jeff-Russ/ror-guides/rails-database.md

 	    <td><%= t.updated_at %></td>
 	  </tr>

 Note that `button_to` actually generates a form around it, which defaults to a `POST` request so we had to bypass that with the third argument option.
 There is in fact any number of courses per teacher/room pair so we will need to iterate over that using the same instance variable but in the form `@teacher.courses` Take a look at the tables in schema.rb to get an idea of what table headers we'll want.
-We could actually have an interator for students enrolled conatained within each iteration of a new course.
+We could actually have an iterator for students enrolled contained within each iteration of a new course.
 Here is a mock-up of plain Ruby:

 	<% @teacher.courses.each.with_index(1) do |c, i| %>
 	<table border="1">